Naqqali: Types

 Each storyteller had their own unique method of narration.
 Key aspects of their performance included energetic and engaging delivery, understanding the audience’s mood, blending prose with verse to prevent monotony, singing poetry with melody, explaining difficult verses, paying tribute to poets, and incorporating religious invocations such as fātiḥa (prayers for the deceased) and takbīr (praising God).

-Naqqāli's UNESCO Recognition
+Naqqali's UNESCO Recognition

 The process of registering naqqāli as an Intangible Cultural Heritage of Humanity was carried out through the collaboration of Iran's Cultural Heritage and Tourism Organization, the Ferdowsi Foundation, the Iranian House of Theater, and the Center for Performing Arts.
-Naqqāli was officially inscribed on UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity during the 6th session of the Intergovernmental Committee for the Safeguarding of Intangible Cultural Heritage on November 27, 2011.
+Naqqāli was officially inscribed on UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity during the 6th session of the Intergovernmental Committee for the Safeguarding of Intangible Cultural Heritage on 27 November 2011.